 You can mark a workload as suspended by using the PCE web console.
-Choose Workloads and VENs > VENs from the PCE web console menu to suspend a VENn its details page and click Mark as Suspended.
+Choose Workloads and VENs > VENs from the PCE web console menu to suspend a VEN.
+Select your VEN to open its details page and click Mark as Suspended.